Nothocestrum latifolium

 General

-‘Aiea does best in a site with full sunlight for all or most of the day.
-When you first plant it in the ground, water it regularly (once or twice a week) until you see consistent new growth.
-Then cut back on your watering such that the surface soil is dry most of the time (but is still moist several inches down).
-‘Aiea sometimes experiences transplant shock when planted out and will drop all or most of its leaves.
+‘Aiea is best placed as an accent in the landscape since it produces little shade.
+However, because of its slow growth and numerous pests, you should also consider keeping it in a container, periodically transferring it to larger and larger pots as it grows.
+It does best in a site with full sunlight for all or most of the day.
+When first planted, you should water it regularly (once or twice a week) until you see consistent new growth.
+You can then cut back on the watering such that the surface soil is dry most of the time (but still moist a few inches down).
+‘Aiea often experiences transplant shock when planted out and will drop all or most of its leaves.
 Don't panic!
-Reduce your watering to just enough to keep the soil moist and it will likely "come back to life" in a couple of weeks with some new leaf buds.
+Reduce your watering to just enough to keep the soil moist, and it will likely "come back to life" in a few weeks with some new leaf buds.

-‘Aiea is a slow-growing tree that tends to grow in spurts, only increasing in height six to twelve inches (30 cm) each year.
-Also, out in the open, young plants tend to grow more like shrubs than trees.
-In my (Koebele) experience, ‘aiea in the ground will "green up" a bit if fertilized, but don't seem to grow any faster than unfertilized plants.
-Be careful too when fertilizing your containerized ‘aiea since the fertilizer may shock it, causing your plant to lose all or most of its leaves; apply only the minimum amount to keep the plant's leaves green.
-Expect your ‘aiea to begin producing flowers after about five years.
-However, as mentioned above, it appears you'll need at least two ‘aiea near each other to produce viable seeds.
+‘Aiea is a slow-growing tree that tends to grow in spurts, only increasing in height 6 to 12 inches (15 to 30 cm) each year.
+Also, even out in the open, young plants tend to grow straight up with their few branches strongly angled upward.
+My in-the-ground ‘aiea would "green up" a bit if fertilized, but never seem to grow any faster than unfertilized plants.
+Take care when fertilizing your potted ‘aiea since the fertilizer may shock it, causing your plant to lose all or most of its leaves; apply only the minimum amount to keep the plant's leaves green or use a controlled-release granular fertilizer.
+‘Aiea can endure drought, heat, and strong winds.
+Because ‘aiea grows slowly, avoid pruning your tree except to shorten unusually long branches that might break in a windstorm.

 Pests and Diseases

 Near their base, ‘aiea are sometimes attacked by chewing pests such as millipedes, cockroaches, snails and slugs, etc. Small plants can be quickly girdled and die.
 Therefore, inspect this area frequently for damage.
-If you see any, apply a broad spectrum long-lasting granular pesticide and protect the lower stem with a modified plastic bottle or similar device (see Pest & Diseases; Rats and Mice).
+If you see any, apply a broad-spectrum long-lasting granular pesticide and protect the lower stem with a modified plastic bottle or similar device (see Pest & Diseases; Rats and Mice).

 An endangered Blackburn's sphinx moth (Manduca blackburni) larva eating the leaves of the introduced and naturalized tree tobacco (Nicotiana glauca) (photograph courtesy of Forest & Kim Starr CC BY 3.0).
 This is the green form; there is also a gray-brown form.